thindil/nish/README.md

 most frequently used.
 Additionally, there are available a few commands to manipulate the shell's commands' history like show history or clear it.
-It is also possible to set the amount of commands to store in the shell's history or do the shell should store also invalid commands or not.
+It is also possible to set the amount of commands to store in the shell's history or the shell should store also invalid commands or not.

 #### Advanced shell's configuration